-- 9.2.1 The Public Procurement Regulations shall take precedence over these SOs with regard to procedures for awarding all forms of contracts and shall have effect as if incorporated in these SOs. - 9.2.2 The Trust shall comply as far as is practicable with the requirements of the Department of Health and Social Care "Capital Investment Manual" and "Estatecode" and associated relevant guidance issued by NHSE in respect of capital investment and estate and property transactions.
-In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health and Social Care guidance "The Procurement and Management of Consultants within the NHS".
-The Trust will also comply with the Guidance from NHSE entitled "Best Practice in Making Investments" and the Regulatory Framework.
+- 9.2.1 The Procurement Act, the PSR Regulations and the Regulatory Framework shall take precedence over these SOs with regard to procedures for awarding all forms of contracts and shall have effect as if incorporated in these SOs. - 9.2.2 The Trust shall comply as far as is practicable with the requirements of the NHSE capital investment and property business guidance and the NHSE Capital Guidance in respect of capital investment and estate and property transactions.
+In the case of management consultancy contracts, the Trust shall comply with NHSE guidance on Consultancy spending approval criteria for providers.

-- 9.2.3 The Tendering and Contract Procedure is governed by 3 ranges of expenditure (refer to the Scheme of Delegation): - 9.2.3.1 Formal Competitive Tendering details are contained in SO9.3. - 9.2.3.2 Competitive Quotations details are contained in SO9.4.1-9.4.; and - 9.2.3.3 Expenditure where Tendering or Competitive Quotations are not required (details are contained in SO10).
+- 9.2.3 The Tendering and Contract Procedure is governed by 3 ranges of expenditure (refer to the Scheme of Delegation): - (a) Formal Competitive Tendering details are contained in SO 9.3. - (b) Competitive Quotations details are contained in SO9.4.1-9.4.; and - (c) Expenditure where Tendering or Competitive Quotations are not required (details are contained in SO10).